-Year 2 (part time years 2-3)
+Years 2 and 3 (part time years 2-5)

-Naturally, the second and third period reviews have a lighter touch, to allow students to engage with their research and conduct field research.
-However, students are encouraged to remain actively involved in departmental activities, such as attending research seminars.
+There are no compulsory training requirements in second or third year, to allow students to engage with their research and conduct field research.
+However, students are encouraged to remain actively involved in departmental activities, such as attending research seminars and presenting at the POLIS PhD annual Symposium.
 Students should record the various courses (and other academic activities) they have attended or been involved with on their Progress Log.
-The log must be completed every year, including when on fieldwork, and needs to be sent to the PhD course administrator by the end of June each year.